camunda/camunda-docs-manual/site/src/documents/real-life/how-to/chapters/080-cockpit/develop-cockpit-plugin.html.md

   </dependency>
 ```

 Now run the cockpit application using `mvn clean tomcat:run -Pdev`.
-It will boot an embedded tomcat and make the webapplication available at [http://localhost:8080/cockpit](http://localhost:8080/cockpit).
+It will boot an embedded tomcat and make the webapplication available at [http://localhost:8080/camunda](http://localhost:8080/camunda).

-You can navigate to [http://localhost:8080/cockpit/api/cockpit/plugin/sample-plugin/static/info.txt](http://localhost:8080/cockpit/api/cockpit/plugin/sample-plugin/static/info.txt) to assert that the client assets is correctly loaded.
+You can navigate to [http://localhost:8080/camunda/api/cockpit/plugin/sample-plugin/static/info.txt](http://localhost:8080/camunda/api/cockpit/plugin/sample-plugin/static/info.txt) to assert that the client assets is correctly loaded.

 ### plugin.js main file

-Each plugin must contain a file `app/plugin.js` in the plugins assets directory.
+Each plugin must contain a file `app/plugin.js` in the plugins assets directory (ie. `plugin-webapp/$plugin_id`).
 That file bootstraps the client-side plugin and registers it with cockpit.
 To do so it must declare a [angular module](http://docs.angularjs.org/guide/module) named `cockpit.plugin.$plugin_id` using [ngDefine](https://github.com/Nikku/requirejs-angular-define).

 Without going in all the details here, our plugins `plugin.js` may look like this: